 Read this post to know about the safety of eating cheese during pregnancy, what kind of cheese you can eat, and how much of it you can consume while pregnant if you have a cheese craving.

 Are You Craving For Cheese?

 You have cravings for a reason.
-It is a way for your body to tell you to have certain nutrients (1).
+It can be a way for your body to tell you to have certain nutrients (1).
 A strong craving for cheese could indicate that your body needs more protein, calcium, vitamins, and minerals.